SerhanMiah/VideoGameOnlineShop/README.md

 ### Challenges
 * TypeScript Learning Curve: Transitioning from JS to TS presented initial hurdles, especially around strict typing and interfaces.
+* Learning TS and Angular while making this application was incredibly changling.
+From more experience developers I was told not to use any, however in certain situation this became impossible for my skillset and looking develop my skills futher using TS for future projects